-We are open and seeing patients for face to face care.
+We are fully open and seeing patients for face to face care.
 We would like to stress that the treatments offered are conditional on our own risk assessment and decisions, based on whether we have the necessary safety measures in place (to protect patients and staff) and have managed to obtain the appropriate level of PPE.

 We would like to reassure patients that we have implemented a safe working system based on the current best guidance.
 This is continually reviewed and updated.
 Please be assured that dentists are working within the current guidelines issued by governments and are doing their best to help patients wherever possible.